 According to a survey of Certified Fraud Examiners (CFEs), who investigated approximately 1,800 cases in 2008 and 2009, the median fraud loss for U.S. based organizations is $105,000 each year.
 The survey also identified that billing and corruption matters were the leading types of fraud reported not only in U.S. cases, but also worldwide.

-MSA Investigations professionals have significant experience working on wide-ranging and significant fraud investigations, including a $5.3 million payroll fraud engineered by a company’s bookkeeper, and a $10 million wire fraud case involving a national food chain that had been victimized in a scheme.
+MSA Investigations professionals have extensive experience working on wide-ranging and significant fraud investigations, including a $5.3 million payroll fraud engineered by a company’s bookkeeper, and a $10 million wire fraud case involving a national food chain that had been victimized in a scheme.

 Some of the typical complex fraud cases include the following: